With his imaginative modernist buildings, Antoni Gaudí has left his mark on Barcelona. Here you can discover his architectural gems.

 You need to buy a one-way ticket in advance and you can choose with or without access to one of the towers.
 You can buy tickets for the Sagrada Famila here. (advertising link)

-Carrer de Mallorca 401
+La Sagrada Familia, Carrer de Mallorca 401

 Casa Batlló

-Located in the Eixample district, Casa Batlló is my favourite of Gaudí’s buildings.
-The building is known locally as casa dels ossos (house of bones) or casa del drac (house of dragons), and when you stand in front of the six-storey house, you’ll have no doubt why.
+When you stand in front of the six-story house, you’ll have no doubt why.
 The facade is strewn with green, blue and purple tiles around undulating windows with a columned structure that looks like bones and balconies that look like the jawbones of strange animals.
-The roof is shaped like a dragon’s back and has a small tower on top with a cross representing Sant Jordi (the guardian angel of Catalonia) with the lance (cross) firmly planted in the back of the dragon.

-Inside, everything is in curved shapes.
-The hall with stairs between floors is decorated with fine white and blue tiles, warm wooden doors and a sculptural wrought iron banister.
-On the first floor, which is the main floor, you’ll find the salon with a beautiful white tortoiseshell mosaic ceiling swirling around a lamp shaped like a sun, undulating wooden doors, skylights and large stained glass windows overlooking Passeig de Gràcia.
-The furniture in Casa Battló was also designed by Gaudí.
+On the first floor, which is the main floor, you’ll find the salon with a beautiful white turtle mosaic ceiling swirling around a lamp shaped like a sun, undulating wooden doors, skylights and large stained glass windows overlooking Passeig de Gràcia.

+The furniture in Casa Batlló was also designed by Gaudí.
 The style continues on the other floors.
 In the centre of the building there is access to a patio.

 There is always a long queue at the ticket office in Casa Battló.
 That’s why I bought the ticket online, so I didn’t have to queue.
+If you want to skip the queue, you can buy a ticket to Casa Battló here (advertising link)

-Passeig de Gràcia 43
+Casa Battló, Passeig de Gràcia 43

 La Pedrera (Casa Milà)